matanox/bandits/readme.md

 ### Running locally

-The notebook comes with outputs preloaded.
-But to run it locally, perhaps with different parameters or other enticing changes, you need to have its python dependencies available in your python environment.
+To run it locally after cloning the repo, perhaps with different parameters or other enticing changes, you need to have its python dependencies available in your python environment.
 Using a custom virtual environment with Anaconda, I have exported the environment definition and you can pull it together after cloning this repo, e.g. via:

 ```
 conda env create --name mab -f environment.yml